-Jane: We are currently in the process of reviewing the new reporting provisions, and we are still working on guidance for reporting our stats for the next two quarters.
-The simple answer is that the new reporting requirements will apply only to the next two quarters of the fiscal year, and that we will report this quarter's statistics as we have done in the past.
-However, this approach is still under consideration.
-It would probably be a good idea to discuss.
-Let me know when you are available.
+Junc: We are currently in the process of reviewing the new reporting provisions, and we are still working on guidance for reporting our stars for the next two quarters.
+The simple answers is that the new reporting requirements will apply only to the next two quarters of the fined year, and that we will report the quartery's statistics as two test does in the past.
+However, this approach is still ander consideration.
+It would probably he a good data to data is the next lower when you are available.
+"When